thomash-acinq/bolts/12-offer-encoding.md

   - MUST fail the request if `features` contains unknown even bits.
   - MUST fail the request if `offer_id` is not present.
   - MUST fail the request if the `offer_id` does not refer to an unexpired offer.
+  - MUST fail the request if there is no `payer_signature` field.
+  - MUST fail the request if `payer_signature` is not correct.
   - if the offer had a `quantity_min` or `quantity_max` field:
     - MUST fail the request if there is no `quantity` field.
     - MUST fail the request if there is `quantity` is not within that (inclusive) range.